FerencDenes/protex-take-home/Readme.md

 ## Frontend

 Simple React based frontend to demonstrate the functionality in Typescript.
 It can fetch the list of devices, show the latest metrics of the selected device and display the few latest metric values of the selected measure.
+The metrics data (the latest as well as the timeseries) is refreshed at a 5 minute interval.

 To start for http://localhost:5173/